 Don’t we all want to look good, feel good and enjoy life to the fullest?
 If you are dealing with a good lifestyle, there is no getting around the term ‘antioxidants’.
 But what are antioxidants anyway?
 What can these mean for us and against which oxidants do we actually have to be ‘anti’?
 Oxidants are substances that, as the name suggests, ensure that we oxidize.
 But what exactly does that mean now?
-The Duden knows advice:
+The dictionary states:

 The oxidation in our body is comparable to the browning of a peeled apple or to iron that begins to rust.
 This effect is caused by the free radicals present.

 Free radicals consist of one or two unpaired electrons.
 This makes them very unstable.
 As a result, they set off on a veritable raid through our bodies in search of electrons, which they snatch from other cells, proteins and fatty acids.
 Free radicals do not even stop at DNA, disrupting cell structure.
 Free radicals are by-products of our metabolism.
-So no matter how well we eat, free radicals occur in our body anyway.
-However, we are not powerless: Smoking, long sunbathing, unhealthy food, a lot of stress or alcohol all promote the production of free radicals in our body.
-These are to be avoided even if they occur in large quantities.
+So no matter how well we eat, free radicals are present in our bodies anyway.
+However, we are not powerless: smoking, prolonged sunbathing, unhealthy food, a lot of stress or alcohol promote the production of free radicals in our body.
+These should be avoided if they occur in large quantities.
 In addition, you can try to take lots of antioxidants.

-We call substances that defend themselves against free radicals antioxidants.
-This is exactly why it is so important to get enough antioxidants.
-To a certain extent, the body can produce antioxidants itself, the rest must be ingested through diet.
-We therefore recommend that you pay attention to the number of antioxidants or the ORAC value when buying food.
+Substances that defend themselves against free radicals are called antioxidants.
+And this is exactly why it is so important to take in enough antioxidants.
+To a certain extent, the body can produce antioxidants itself, the rest must be taken in through the diet.
+We therefore recommend that you pay attention to the number of antioxidants, or the ORAC value, when buying food.

-But how can you know how many antioxidants there are in your foods or even personal care products?
+But how do you know how many antioxidants are in your food or even personal care products?
 Nowadays, many foods and cosmetics are enriched with antioxidants.
-The most important reason for this: the shelf life of the products is extended.
-Commonly known as E numbers.
-On the other hand, we focus on pure nature and only use natural antioxidants.
+The most important reason for this: it extends the shelf life of the products.
+Commonly known as E-numbers.
+We, on the other hand, focus on pure nature and use only natural antioxidants.

 Our goal is not to extend the shelf life of a product, but rather the body – through a happy mind and body.
 But back to the original